Kassisong/GAMMA-CNN/README.md

 - "profile": (N, F, F)          # 2D profile representation
 - "dm":      (N, F)             # 1D curve

-As long as the array shapes are consistent within each modality, these formats are fully supported.
+As long as the array shapes are consistent within each modality, these formats are supported.

 We strongly recommend keeping the spatial resolution F consistent across all modalities.
 When all inputs share the same F, the model trains directly on the original resolution with no additional resizing.